A station on or near this site (to serve the nearby village of

 Anlaby) was considered by the Hull and Barnsley railway but never

 built.
-The halt consisted of 2 25' wooden platforms on the embankment
+The halt consisted of two 25' wooden platforms on the embankment

-with ramps up from ground level; there were no other facilities,
+with steps up from ground leve on both sidesl; there were no other facilities,

-books of tickets were available from local shops.
+books of paper tickets were available from local shops; one is illustrated here.
 The halt was

 opened by the LNER to coincide with the introduction of a Hull